-All Issuing CAs must meet the requirements of the Baseline Requirements and the EV Guidelines (if applicable).
+All Issuing CAs must meet the requirements of the applicable CA/Browser Forum Requirements and eIDAS regulations.

-If CRLs are provided and the CA decides or is required to terminate a CRL, the CA SHALL issue and publish at the corresponding CRL Distribution Point a last CRL with a nextUpdate field value "99991231235959Z".
-The CA SHALL NOT issue a last CRL until all certificates in the scope of the CRL are either expired or revoked and SHALL preserve the integrity and the availability of the last CRL at least for the period specified in the CPS.
+If CRLs are provided and the CA decides or is required to terminate a CRL, the CA shall issue and publish at the corresponding CRL Distribution Point a last CRL with a nextUpdate field value "99991231235959Z".
+The CA shall not issue a last CRL until all Certificates in the scope of the CRL are either expired or revoked and shall preserve the integrity and the availability of the last CRL at least for the period specified in the CPS.